tpsnugget/checkers/README.md

 - Add the i counter to the mix so pieces must be moved in order
 - Done

+# Version 16
+- Landing on an illegal spot causes i to be updated when it should'nt be
+- Moving two spaces when it is not a legal jump does the same thing
+- Fixed

 # Version x
 - Bottom-left square is dark with each row alternatiing patterns
 - Give color picker so user can choose dark and light square coloring